 - The Catch:

 Tarpon must be caught on manually operated tackle by one angler.
-The rod must be in the exclusive possession and control of one angler from the time the fish first strikes until it is released.
 Anglers may only fish up to 8 tarpon rods.

-The “Captain” of the boat (or on the pier or bridge), using prudent judgment, may assist the junior if it is absolutely necessary, keeping in mind that the junior is the one who must bring the fish to boat, pier, or bridge.
-The type of assistance that may be given would be removing the rod from the rod holder, adjusting the drag, maneuvering the fish around the motor, anchor rope, shed braces or out-riggers.
+The “Team” on the boat, using prudent judgment, may assist the junior if necessary, keeping in mind that the junior is the one “catching” the fish.
+The type of assistance that may be given would be removing the rod from the rod holder, adjusting the drag, maneuvering the fish around the motor, anchor rope, and stepping in for an exhausted junior.

 - The Release: